alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

 Delegates Takeaway
 -----------------
-Delegates are _explicit_ and therefore relatively low risk,
+Delegates are _explicit_ and therefore relatively low risk.

 Delegates are also verbose, potentially making code harder to follow and likely _making you not want to use them_.